d21d3q/goModMaster/README.md

 - [ ] Write operations (planned)
 - [ ] TUI mode (planned)

+## Install

+No install needed.
+Download the binary from latest [release](https://github.com/d21d3q/goModMaster/releases/latest) and run it.

 ## How to use

 Launch the web UI: